 Colibri Resource Corporation ("the Company") was incorporated on February 20, 2004 in the Province of British Columbia.
-The Company's registered office and principal place of business is 105 Englehart St., Suite 700, Dieppe, NB, Canada.
+The Company's registered office is Suite #400 - 570 Granville Street, Vancouver, British Columbia, Canada.
+The Company's corporate office and principal place of business is 51A Commercial Street, Nanaimo, British Columbia, Canada.